crlnvls/ghost-pomodoro/README.md

 - Add Pomodoro Flow to automatic change timer ✅
 - Add custom times and save time set
 - Save history of accomplishments (local db or firebase)
-- When user finishes a task - use confetti
+- When user finishes a task - use confetti API
 - When timer finishes - create a Boo Sound and Ghost moving around the screen to alert users
 - Possibility to add music and/or add a playlist from Spotify API
 - When user click ghost or when a task is created - make the ghost move and possible motivational quotes from APIs
 - Toggle to default pomodoro flow or to user choose manually
 - Maybe create inputs for timer flow instead of pomodoro flow
 - Add unit tests
+- Add notifications when timer finishes

 ## ⚙️ Installation & Usage